Careers360 Logo

 MAH MBA CET Exam Pattern 2026

 As per the MAH MBA CET exam pattern.
 Candidates will be given 150 minutes to answer all sections of the MAH CET paper.
 There will be 200 marks total, and each question carries 1 mark.
-MAH MBA CET marking scheme is expected to be the same as last year.
+THE MAH MBA CET marking scheme is expected to be the same as last year.

 Particulars